 We are a family run business that develops and delivers walking events with a creative twist.
 Our walks and ‘walkshops’ (walking workshops) are mainly artist led, depending on the event you choose there will be a mix of drawing, learning and making.
 Our focus is to be creative using walking as the art form.
 Participants come and explore an area, learn something new and develop skills.
 Group participation is fun and stimulating and you will be part of a walking performance.
 ‘The art is in taking part‘ which we call ‘walking creatively‘.
-Join one of our events by clicking on the links below:

 7:00 pm - 8:45 pm

 If you would like us to develop a walking event tailored to your needs read more here about our pricing, or if you would like to collaborate in developing one, then please read more here and contact us via this form.